 Can I Have Multiple ESAs in Texas?

 If your licensed mental health worker determines you would benefit from multiple emotional support animals, you can have as many as they deem necessary.
-You can also have multiple kinds of ESAs at once, including dogs, cats, birds, rodents, reptile, fish, or small mammals.
+You can also have multiple kinds of ESAs at once, including dogs, cats, birds, rodents, reptiles, fish, or small mammals.

 There are numerous benefits to having an ESA or an SA.
 While these animals differ in terms of their duties, there is no doubting the physical, emotional, and mental support they provide for disabled individuals and those with mental health issues.